-Morris Network, Inc., a division of Morris Multimedia, Inc., owns and operates fourteen network affiliate television stations in Georgia, Kentucky, Mississippi, North Carolina and Tennessee.
+Morris Network, a division of Morris Multimedia, owns and operates fifteen CBS, ABC, NBC, FOX, CW, and My Network affiliate television stations as well as nine other digital affiliate stations which include Bounce, Escape, LAFF, and The Justice Network in Georgia, Kentucky, Mississippi, North Carolina and Tennessee.

 In September of 2002, WCBI's 3rd digital stream began broadcasting a local 24/7 local weather channel called Weather Check and in January of 2006, this channel was rebranded as First Alert Weather.
 With the formation of a new network from CBS and Warner Brothers called The CW, WCBI became the North MS CW at 7:30am on September 18, 2006 with the broadcasting of the network morning program called The Daily Buzz.